UFOstart/UFOStart/README.md

 The frontends do not handle user emails.
 This is done in the API.

-The following section configures submission of contact form emails to customer support:
+The following section only configures submission of contact form emails to customer support, if that is used:

     email.host=
     email.user=